 They come up with amazing ideas.
 The glee on their faces is a reward for me.

-HR executives distribute a feedback sheet which I am not bothered about because I already have my feedback.
-When participants refuse to take a tea-break because they don't want to interrupt the good flow of ideas, you must be doing something right, isn't it?
+(When participants refuse to take a tea-break because they don't want to interrupt the good flow of ideas, you must be doing something right, isn't it?)

 Once those sheets are filled, the photography session begins.
-First the customary group photo, and then selfies.
+First the group photo, and then selfies.
 For a while, I feel like a celebrity.

 And then, someone comes to me and asks the hard question--